 In general, heavy pruning in spring can limit the tree’s bloom potential for the year, especially if it is a species that blooms on the previous year's growth.

-But, you can safely do some tree pruning in spring–as long as you don’t remove any more than 10 percent of the tree’s branches.
-Pruning wound sealants are not generally recommended for use following pruning, but it is important during the growing season to sanitize pruning tools when moving between trees to avoid spreading infections.
+But, you can safely do some tree pruning in spring–as long as you don’t remove any more than 10-15% of the tree’s branches.
+Pruning wound sealants are not generally recommended for use following pruning because they can worsen infection and decay, but it is important during the growing season to sanitize pruning tools when moving between trees to avoid spreading infections.

 - Pruning for safety: Remove any dead, dying, broken, or decaying branches to keep your tree (and home) safe.

-- Minimal pruning for aesthetics: Cut or remove branches to shape your tree and maintain clearance and sightlines.
+- Minimal pruning for aesthetics: Remove branches to shape your tree and maintain clearance and sightlines.

 Yes!
 If you’ve just planted a new tree, cut off any broken, or damaged limbs, then learn how to prune young trees to improve their structure.